arkinmodi/Disaster-Feed-Dashboard/README.md

     <img src="images/live_feed_page.png" height="auto" width="700px"/>
 </div>

-The Analytics page contains a table displaying the number of posts under a give problem/priority.
+The Analytics page contains a table displaying the number of posts under a given problem/priority.
 Columns contain the problem types, and the rows contain the priority levels.
 This table also includes totals for each row or column.

 <div style="text-align:center">
     <img src="images/analytics_page.png" height="auto" width="700px"/>